Solar Panel Cleaning Cost

 How Much to Clean Solar Panels?

-It would be highly advised to keep on top of a strict cleaning regime to avoid any issues.
-This will especially be the case if you live next to a busy road or farm, as there will be a far greater amount of pollution and dirt in the air than most other areas.
-You can either clean the solar panels yourself or seek the assistance of professional solar panel cleaning services; the latter of which would be advised.
+It’s a good idea to keep on top of a regular cleaning schedule to avoid any issues.
+This is especially true if you live next to a busy road or farm, where there tends to be more dust and dirt in the air than in most other areas.
+You can either clean the solar panels yourself or seek the assistance of professional solar panel cleaning services - the latter of which would be advised.

 What's the best way to keep birds from nesting and roosting around my solar panels?

-"You can put a proofing mesh round the frame and and spikes if needed"
+"You can put a proofing mesh around the frame, and spikes if needed."

 Solar Panel Cleaning Prices

 On average, you can expect to pay just under £150 to have your solar panels cleaned.
-However, most companies will offer a per-panel cost, which is often a much more cost-effective option if you only have a few.
+However, most companies will offer a per-panel cost, which is often a much more cost-effective option if you only have a few to clean.

 The final cost will usually account for the time spent travelling to your property, labour time, the equipment and materials used and of course, the scale of the job.
-The per panel fee can be anywhere between £4-£15.
+The per-panel fee can be anywhere between £4 and £15.

 Job Description Duration Cost